-If you have many open tabs on edge browser that may eatup system resources and slow down the browser, Close unnecessary tabs to free up your resources.
+If you have many open tabs on Edge browser that may eatup system resources and slow down the browser, Close unnecessary tabs to free up your resources.

 Check your Internet connection

 Before doing any troubleshooting steps below, make sure that your internet connection works properly.
 If you are experiencing web pages loading very slowly you need to check the internet connection before apply any solutions.
-Because you must have stable working internet to connect web server and load web pages on your computer.
+Because you must have a stable working internet to connect web server and load web pages on your computer.